charlyoleg/Cnc25D/docs/cnc_cut_outline.rst

 =============================

 For fitting two not-coplanar shapes, the inner corners must be enlarged.

+This section details the calculation related to *enlarged line-line corner*.
+To get the calculation related to *enlarged line-arc corner* and *enlarged arc-arc corner*, check the *SVG* file *docs/enlarge_corner_arc_arc.svg*.

 4.1.1.
 Case of an inner obtuse angle
 ------------------------------------